ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Pad, Tran
     Always blank.

-2.4.11.1 Terminals on a VIRPASS XM line for VIRKIX
+Terminals on a VIRPASS XM line for VIRKIX
+"""""""""""""""""""""""""""""""""""""""""

 A VIRPASS XM line for communication with VIRKIX uses a single sub-group of terminals dedicated to outgoing calls.
 Either explicit or repeated definitions can be used.
-The terminals are defined as type 3, compression 2, and the “Possible calls” field must be set to
-    2. The “Relay” field in the terminal definition must contain the name of the VIRKIX relay which will be activated at connection time.
+The terminals are defined as type 3, compression 2, and the “Possible calls” field must be set to 2.
+The “Relay” field in the terminal definition must contain the name of the VIRKIX relay which will be activated at connection time.
 In the case of incoming X25 calls this relay is defined in the VIRKIX menu “Interface X25” – “Appels X25 entrant”.
 The “Type de ligne” field in the relay definition must contain the value X25VIRPA (this is the same value as for VIRPASS TCP, which was coded as E25TCPIP in previous versions of VIRKIX).

 Unlike other terminal types, the relay name specified here is not the name of a VTAM LU.

 |image37|

-*Fig. 37 - Terminals on a VIRPASS XM line for VIRKIX*
+*Terminals on a VIRPASS XM line for VIRKIX*

 A VIRPASS cross-memory connection is defined in VIRKIX by means of an entity known as a “Virpass cross-memory interface”:

 ::